ncvib/NcvibJson/MockConverter/README.md

   - Ex: Applying a bandpass filter to the transient data in the waveform viewer.

 ## Steps to create a converter:
-- Create an assembly implementing IConverter
+- Create an assembly with a class implementing IConverter
 - Implement the specific conversion from the proprietary input formats to the generic Ncvib formats.
 - Communicate supported capabilities (if any) using CommonConverterCapabilities and TransientConverterCapabilities
   - Ex: public TransientConverterCapabilities TransientConverterCapabilities => TransientConverterCapabilities.FastFourierTransformation | TransientConverterCapabilities.TimeDomainSwitching;